davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 3.8.1 =

+* It is now possible to have multiple blocks of roles with the same name -- for example, 2 Speaker blocks separated by Table Topics or a break in the agenda -- without messing up the Speaker counts and data.
+So the first block might be Speaker 1, 2, and 3 while the second is 4, 5, and 6 (assuming both have the count parameter set to 3).
+* Items from the agenda menu now mirrored on the dashboard (more complete access to agenda functions)

 = 3.8 =